Aaron Ford (Nevada politician)

-Aaron Darnell Ford (born May 24, 1972) is an American lawyer and politician currently serving as the 34th Attorney General of Nevada since 2019.
+Aaron Darnell Ford (born May 24, 1972) is an American lawyer and politician currently serving as the 34th attorney general of Nevada since 2019.
 A member of the Democratic Party, he previously served as a member of the Nevada Senate representing the 11th district from 2013 to 2018.
 He served as Nevada Senate majority and minority leader.

-Ford defeated Republican nominee Wesley Duncan in the 2018 Nevada Attorney General election, winning by just 0.4% of the vote in a close race.
+Ford defeated Republican nominee Wesley Duncan in the 2018 Nevada attorney general election, winning by just 0.4% of the vote in a close race.
 He was reelected in 2022, winning reelection by the largest victory margin for a statewide Democratic incumbent in Nevada history against Republican nominee Sigal Chattah.

-Ford is a candidate for governor of Nevada in the 2026 Nevada gubernatorial election, challenging Republican incumbent Joe Lombardo.
+Ford is the Democratic nominee for governor of Nevada in the 2026 election.
+He faces Republican incumbent Joe Lombardo.

 Early life and education

 Ford was born and raised in Dallas, Texas.
 He earned a scholarship and received his undergraduate degree from Texas A&M University in 1994.
 He was the first in his family to graduate from college.
 He earned a master's degree in international education from George Washington University.
 He also has an M.A., J.D., and Ph.D. from Ohio State University.